greggman/grunt-vector2raster/README.md

 **vector2raster** is built on the latest in [PhantomJS][] technology to render your SVGs using a headless WebKit.
 I used the grunt-svg2png plugin and the phantom rasterize.js script as a starting point.

-**Prerequisites:**
-> The source svg must have a height and width attribute to make this plugin work.
 The source svg and the destination image must have the same width:height ratio for optimal results

 ## Getting Started